Afirestriker/react-concepts-in-action/README.md

 # React
 React is a JavaScript library that allows developers to build dynamic and intetractive user interfaces using a declarative approach.

 ## Declarative v Imperative Programming Approach
 Before moving forward, let's first understand the difference between 'Imperative' and 'Declarative' programming.
-From a view of 5'yrs kid.

 Declarative programming and imperative programming are two different ways of telling a computer what to do.